splunk/public-o11y-docs/admin/subscription-usage/imm-billing.rst

 When you exceed your subscription limits for a sustained period of time during a monthly usage period, Splunk Observability Cloud might charge overage fees to your organization.

-For information on system limits, refer to :ref:`system-limits`.
+For information on system limits, refer to :ref:`per-product-limits`.

 .. _calc-monthly-use: